BBC Television: The remaining monopoly years (1946–1955)

-BBC Television returned on 7 June 1946 at 15:00.
+BBC Television returned on 7 June 1946 at 10:00.
 Jasmine Bligh, one of the original announcers, made the first announcement, saying, 'Good afternoon, everybody.
 How are you?
 Do you remember me, Jasmine Bligh?
 Well, here we are after a lapse of nearly seven years ready to start again and of course we are all terribly excited and thrilled...'
 The Mickey Mouse cartoon of 1939 was repeated twenty minutes later.
 On 31 December the BBC broadcast First-year Flashbacks, a compilation of the year's highlights.
 An edited copy is now the oldest programme on the BBC's iPlayer streaming service.

 Alexandra Palace was the home base of the channel until the early 1950s, when the majority of production moved into the newly acquired Lime Grove Studios.
 Postwar broadcast coverage was extended to Birmingham in 1949, with the opening of the Sutton Coldfield transmitting station on 17 December, and by the mid-1950s most of the country was covered, transmitting a 405-line interlaced video image on VHF.

+The duopoly from 1955

+When ITV was launched in 1955, the BBC Television Service (renamed "BBC tv" in 1960) showed popular programming, including comedies, drama, documentaries, game shows, and soap operas, covering a wide range of genres and regularly competed with ITV to become the channel with the highest ratings for that week.
+The channel also introduced the science fiction show Doctor Who on 23 November 1963 - at 17:16 - which went on to become one of Britain's most iconic and beloved television programmes.